rcl-learn/docs/subscription/subscription.md

 # Introduction
 **V1.0**

-In this section, you will learn about ``RCL Learn`` subscription for training organizations delivering video events and issuing verifiable credentials.
+In this section, you will learn about ``RCL Learn`` subscription for organizations issuing verifiable credentials and  delivering events.